alexthemathnerd/CS4985TheArtistsDream/README.md

 To start the client run the following command in the TheArtistsDreamClient folder:
 1. `mvn javafx:run`

-If you want a fast start run the `start.sh` file in the code folder.
+If you want a fast start run the `setup run` file in the code folder.

 #### Logging In
 To login you can use the following accounts: